capactio/website/community/user-profiles.md

 #### Description

-James is a 29 years old dev-ops engineer, which works at Schuppe company.
+James is a talented 29 years old dev-ops engineer, which works at Schuppe company.
 Few years ago he completed bachelor's in Computer Science.
 At work, he builds CI/CD pipelines and environments for different teams inside the company.
 From time to time, he also helps with deployment and configuration of organization-wide productivity applications.

-James is an open source enthusiast and cloud-native technologies passionate.
-He doesn't like to implement something that's already out there in the open source community.
+James is an open source enthusiast.
+While he likes cloud-native technologies, he prefers not to constantly learn new tools.
+He definitely doesn't like to implement something that's already out there in the open source community.

 Recently, he discovered Capact and started to use it for everyday tasks.
 He tries to reuse as many existing Capact content as he can, but if he sees a missing gap, he develops the manifests and contributes them to Capact.